CruftCommander/Sort-By-Schlong/docs/SHELL_INTEGRATION.md

 ## Future Enhancements

+### Additional Shapes

+- Add more shapes to the SortBySchlong submenu (e.g., "Stealth Mode", "Custom Shape...")
+- Shapes are defined in `MenuBuilder.cpp` using the `ShapeMenuItem` array
+- Simply add entries to the array and update `CommandCount` in `MenuConstants.h`

 ### Dynamic Shape Selection

-- Add submenu with all available shapes
 - Query ConsoleHarness for available shapes via `--list-shapes`
+- Dynamically populate submenu based on available shapes

 ### Localization

-- Support localized "Sort by" menu text
-- Support localized menu item text
+- Support localized menu text
+- Menu text constants are centralized in `MenuConstants.h` for easy localization

 ### Configuration